Fetlar Interpretive Centre

 The Fetlar Interpretive Centre is at the Beach of Houbie, in a central location within the island.
 It is a community museum awarded a Visit Scotland four-star tourist attraction.

 Zoom imageFetlar Interpretive Centre There is an Information Point for visitors with a comprehensive range of maps and brochures.
-Wireless nternet access should be available in time for the 2013 season.
-A small charge may apply.
+Wireless internet access is available and is currently free of charge.

 For bird-watchers an up-to-date board of the latest sightings will be maintained by the RSPB warden.

 For walkers, routes can be recommended to cater for subjects of interest such as geology, archaeology, botany etc.

 The museum itself contains various displays on island history, including the award-winning section on Sir William Watson Cheyne and his contribution to antiseptic surgery.

 Zoom image There are films of Fetlar from the 1930s onwards and tapes of island folklore and music.

 A collection of crofting and peat flitting tools and equipment, some superb knitting, fascinating nauticalia...

 The island's earth heritage and resulting flora and fauna are well covered, too.
 Multimedia displays can help identify that bird or flower you have seen.